Katspaw Dinghy

 Hull Former

-The below image represents a typical Hull Former cut from 1/2" dimensionally stable plywood.
+The below image represents a typical Hull Former cut from 1/2" dimensionally stable plywood or other suitable material.

 catspaw-former.jpg

-• Because the longitudinal frames the only point of reference you will have to align the shell plating, they must be held securely held in place.
+Since the longitudinal frames are the only point of reference to align the shell plating they will be held securely held in place by an aluminum angle clip thru-bolted to the hull former and tack welded to the longitudinal frame.

 catspaw-frames-detail.jpg